yikesbadatnames/classes_practice/README.md

 # classes_practice

+Went on to do a machine learning class for the titanic data set.
+* Started by filtering out rows with null ages, but that reduced data available too much.
+* Included fare after removing age, up to 82% accuracy.

+* However, I can't get my get_dummies() to work within the function. for now I will settle for the nice prediction.
 Hey all, nothing to see here.
 Just practicing with classes.

 would be nice to do a data cleaning process for a new data set, do some light visualizations, and then turn the whole thing into a class.